Why It Works

 2 teaspoons prepared horseradish

 2 tablespoons minced fresh flat-leaf parsley

 2 teaspoons minced fresh mint leaves

-When ready to cook, adjust oven rack to lower-middle position and preheat oven to 425°F. Remove meat from the refrigerator and pat dry with paper towels.
+When ready to cook, adjust oven rack to lower-middle position and preheat oven to 425°F (220°C).
+Remove meat from refrigerator and pat dry with paper towels.

-Remove meat from the oven, transfer to a platter and allow to rest for 10 minutes.
-While the meat is resting, deglaze the pan on the stove top over medium-high heat, adding beef broth and scraping up browned bits from the bottom of the pan using a wooden spoon.
+Remove meat from oven, transfer to a platter and allow to rest for 10 minutes.
+While meat is resting, deglaze pan on the stovetop over medium-high heat, adding beef broth and scraping up browned bits from the bottom of the pan using a wooden spoon.
 Swirl in butter to finish the sauce.
 Taste and adjust seasonings, if necessary.

 Cut string from roast and discard.
 Slice meat and place on a platter.
 Drizzle with pan sauce and serve immediately with horseradish cream.